-In contrast to the mentioned above AR apps, Stella Artois didn’t aim to bring its customers an entertaining experience.
+In contrast to the mentioned above augmented reality mobile apps, Stella Artois didn’t aim to bring its customers an entertaining experience.
 Instead, the company launched an AR bar navigation guide app that users can use on a regular basis.

 Stella Artois Le Bar Guide Official Video

 The Stella Artois app for iPhone combines a live environment in the real world with augmented reality.
 It shows bars that sell Stella beer.
 Locations pop up on the screen; it gives tips on direction, and other useful information.

 Once the consumer is in the bar, they can easily give it a rate and send the location to friends.

 On top of that, the mobile app suggests calling a local taxi company, making sure that drinking won’t lead to driving.

 AR for startups aiming at the food and beverage industry